Decoding and Encoding Immunity with AI

 Digital Pipelines

-Commercialize digital pipelines through licensing and partnerships.
+Deploying our validated computational pipelines through strategic licensing and co-development partnerships.

-Personalized Cancer Vaccines
+Personalised Cancer Vaccines

 Broad-Spectrum Vaccines